Jul 29, 2026

 3. The Impact of Laxatives on the Gut Microbiome

-4. The Question of Bioavailability and Absorption
+4. The Risk of Dependency and the "Lazy Colon"

-9. Building a Sustainable Digestive Routine
+7. Building a Sustainable Digestive Routine

 10. Conclusion